Star Awards 2019

 Star Awards 2019 (also SA25, Chinese: 红星大奖25) is a television award ceremony which is held in Singapore.
 Star Awards 2019 marks the 25th anniversary, or Silver Jubilee, of the Star Awards since it was first awarded in 1994, hence subtitled Star Awards 25.
 The theme for the ceremony is "The Moment", highlighting the best moments of the local television industries alongside Singapore's talents and audiences as well.
 This is also the first award ceremony to feature a vocalized version of the Awards' theme tune, titled 《星光》(lit.
 "Starlight").

 Two dramas which received the top two highest nominations, Blessings 2 (eight) and A Million Dollar Dream (six), were tied with the most wins with three; Blessings 2 won the Best Drama Serial, Best Director and Young Talent Awards, while A Million Dollar Dream won three of four acting categories except Best Supporting Actress.
 No other drama or variety programs won multiple awards, as 12 programs won only one, five of which were from the drama category.
 This was also the first ceremony in Star Awards history both the Special Achievement and All-Time Favourite Artiste awards, an award replacing in-lieu of the former award, were presented on the same show.
+In the popularity awards, Chen Shucheng, Hong Huifang and Zhu Houren won their first Top 10 Most Popular Artiste award, while Dasmond Koh won his tenth award; Chen Xiuhuan won her second Top 10 Award, making her first win for this category since 1994, 25 years earlier.

 A short series, 24 Milestones《回顾红星25》 (lit.
 Recap of Star Awards 25), was produced in commemoration to the celebration.
 A one-minute long highlight snippet was uploaded daily at midnight on Toggle, featuring the best moments of Star Awards starting from the debut year of 1994, from 20 March onwards, beginning a 24-day countdown towards the ceremony.